mvdctop/mdc-docs/docs/contact.md

 Please send email to: `support@mvdc.top`

-We will assist you as soon as possible
+We will assist you as soon as possible, usually reply in the evening and early morning `UTC+8`